 The cost will vary depending on the damp’s severity, the building's size, and the most suitable treatment option.
 Garratt's recommends either a Type A waterproofing system or a Type C.

-Type A basement tanking is a good preventative measure and is ideal in situations where basement walls are fragile or unstable.
+Type A basement tanking is an excellent preventative measure and is ideal in situations where basement walls are fragile or unstable.
 It's also a good option if there aren't excessively high levels of sitting groundwater.
 In essence, Type A basement tanking involves adding a waterproof barrier to the walls, which stops water from penetrating the internal face of the walls.

-In contrast, Type C basement tanking involves installing a sump and pump system around the property that directs ingressed water away from the basement completely.
-It doesn't put any extra strain on the property's structure and is ideal in areas where there is a lot of sitting groundwater.
+In contrast, Type C basement tanking involves installing a sump and pump system around the property that completely directs water ingress away from the basement.
+It doesn't put any extra strain on the property's structure and is ideal in areas with a lot of sitting groundwater.

 If penetrating damp isn't in the basement and is instead around your windows, doors, or near your guttering, you will need to repair these issues separately.
-Garratt's Damp & Timber generally do not treat penetrating damp outside of basements.
+Garratt's Damp & Timber does not treat penetrating damp outside basements.